 A little bit about me

-When I’m not editing, I like to walk, with or without my dog, and grow vegetables as organically as I can in the face of the legendary Malvern snails and a dodgy hip.
+When I’m not editing, I like to walk, with or without my dog, cycle, and grow vegetables as organically as I can in the face of the legendary Malvern snails and dodgy knees.
 I am interested in people, plants and wildlife.
 I believe we all have a responsibility to look after our world, so I have an Environmental Policy.
 I'd love to hear from you if you have any comments or suggestions.

 Indoors, I like reading (of course!) and have recently discovered audiobooks so I can listen while washing up or doing other boring household chores.
-For leisure, I read mainly fantasy (Terry Pratchett and Neil Gaiman are my current favourites).
+For leisure, I read mainly fantasy (Terry Pratchett and Neil Gaiman are favourites).
 I also like word puzzles, especially cryptic crosswords, and playing games on my tablet.
 To unwind, I like comedy or a good Scandinavian thriller on the TV and also watch the occasional rugby or tennis match.

 How I got here

 I’ve been lucky enough to be able to use my love of language throughout my changing career.
 After gaining a degree in Linguistics from the University of Newcastle upon Tyne, I worked in speech technology research, first in academia, then for a government research establishment, while the government still did such things.

 Moving on from there, I now apply my love of all things wordy to editing, and I get a great deal of satisfaction from helping authors hone their words to say exactly what they want to say, how they want to say it.